getmlcode/understanding-llm-gpt-neural-nets-from-scratch/Readme.md

 * Briefly touched upon post training processes related to LLM (GPT here)

 ## My Appraoch
-As opposed to just watching them and taking hand written notes, I coded along which made me think a lot more on what was being taught.
+As opposed to just watching the lectures and taking handwritten notes, I actively coded along with them.
+This made me think deeply on what was being taught.

 My notebooks here are slightly different from the lectures in following ways:
-* I have `retained experimental cells`, which he used for explaining concepts and later deleted to avoid clutter, so that it easier to understand later on.
+* I have intentionally `retained experimental cells`, which he used for explaining concepts and later deleted to avoid clutter, so that it easier to understand later on.
 * I have noted `important comments` made by him while explaining some concepts

+## Discussion with ChatGPT
-While watching these lectures, I had lot of doubts and concerns regarding various comments made by him and many concepts that were introduced in them.
-To make better sense of them inside my brain, I had to engaged in deep discussion session with ChatGPT which were really insightful and helped a lot in understanding lecture content a lot better.
+While watching the lectures, I had many doubts and concerns about various comments and concepts introduced by Andrej.
+To make better sense of them, I engaged in `deep discussion sessions with ChatGPT`, which turned out to be highly insightful and significantly improved my understanding of the lecture content

-I have shared the snapshots of those chats below for future reference for myself or anyone who may find them useful.
+I have shared the snapshots of those chats below as future reference for myself or anyone who may find them useful.